A Brief History

 In June 1964, just three years after opening, Sister Rita along with Sisters Jean Ann Carroll, Sister Conrad and Sister Joan Berard realized that the school was growing well beyond its original size.
 They asked the American Embassy to take over, but since the U.S. government does not build schools, the small American community, with support from the embassy, invited EAB's first headmaster, Jim Serfling to EAB.
 His salary as headmaster was $300 per month and he and his wife, Phyllis, who was also the first and second grade teacher, paid their own airfare to Brazil as the school didn't have the funds.

-On September 15, 1964, the "American School Association of Brasilia" was legally founded.
+On September 15, 1964, EAB was formally registered by the U.S. Embassy with the Brazilian government.
 The school held classes for its 41 students in two embassy apartments in SQS 113.
 On November 4, 1964 EAB was registered by a notary public and later that month, the embassy asked the governor of Brasilia, José Sette Câmara Filho for land on which to build.
 For a nominal fee, the city granted the present site and construction soon began.
 The building was ready in 1967.

 In those early days, slopes of red dirt and a one-lane road led down from L2 to the single building.
 Today, it is the upper school but then, there were just a few classrooms, a small library and a couple of offices behind which was the Headmaster's residence.
 There was no canteen.
 Everyone brought packed lunches and the janitor's wife (the janitor lived on site also) made cafézinho.
 In 1967, EAB had 70 students grades K through 3 with a few 4th-6th graders in one class together.